lukasNo1/opi/README.md

 The setting `rollWithoutDebit` is enabled by default.

-If you deactivate it, you should have some spare cash in the account to pay for rollup costs, because the new contract will most likely have less premium than the current one.
+If you deactivate it, you should have some spare cash in the account to pay for rollup costs, because the new contract can have less premium than the current one, if the asset price went up.

 If `rollWithoutDebit` is enabled, the bot will roll to a contract with the strike being the ATM price + `minGapToATM` (normal behavior).